jsiwu94/Moon/_posts/2019-11-10-Will-a-Customer-Will-Subscribe-to-a-Term-Deposit.md

 ## Model 1
 - Our first model had a really high accuracy of ~89%.
 However, the recall was ~18.8%.
 This indicated that the model was predicting a lot of "no subscription" and it is not representative enough because it was highly skewed to only one class of the predicted variable.
 It will not work well if we evaluate the model on data with a lot of "yes".
 - This happened since we had an **imbalance dataset**.
 We would like to create a more representative model that can handle more variability.
 Therefore, we built the next model with a **modified or different sampling method** on the training dataset.
+- Additionally, this model was not giving us a good result because in this context, we would like to maximize our recall to predict more customers who will be willing to subscribe to the term deposit.

 ```python